Christian-Offen/multisymplectic/README.md

-# Repository "multisymplectic"
-Backward error analysis for travelling wave in discretised nonlinear wave equation
+# Backward error analysis for travelling wave in discretised nonlinear wave equation

 The following Wolfram Mathematica Notebooks compute modified data for a rotating travelling wave in the nonlinear wave equation discretised by the 5-point stencil.